 Our 2019 Workshops are scheduled for June 6 & 7, 2019 and the contest will be June 8, 2019.
 2019 information will be updated when it becomes available.

-International Music Camp presents the twenty-third annual FIDDLE, GUITAR, BASS, and 5-STRING BANJO WORKSHOPS June 8 and 9, 2017.
+International Music Camp presents the twenty-fourth annual FIDDLE, GUITAR, BASS, and 5-STRING BANJO WORKSHOPS June 7 and 8, 2018.
 The Fiddle Workshop will offer instruction in Beginning Fiddle, Intermediate Fiddle, Advanced Fiddle, Canadian Old-Time Fiddle, and Bluegrass Fiddle styles.
 The Guitar Workshop will focus on flat-picking styles, the Bass Workshop will focus on finger picking accompaniment skills, and the 5-String Banjo Workshop will focus on finger-picking styles.
 Both styles are used in folk and bluegrass music and participants will learn new techniques to accompany old-time fiddling.
 The workshops will begin each day at 9:00 a.m.
 CST and will conclude at 4:00 p.m.
-Break-out sessions will again be offered with topics such as mandolin, bluegrass, song-writing, and more!
+Break-out sessions will again be offered with topics such as mandolin, bluegrass, and more!

 Who May Enroll: Beginning through advanced players, all ages.

 Full Workshop Package: $175 USD Includes tuition, meals, and lodging for Thursday and Friday ($160 USD early bird registration if registered by June 1, 2018).*

 Workshop participants staying on to compete in the Fiddle Contest will be exempt from paying the Fiddle Contest entry fee.